 Hercules Mulligan (1740-1825) The Affable Spy

-The Irishman Hercules Mulligan was a natural-born raconteur who had a melodic lilting brogue of an Irish bard.
+The Irishman Hercules Mulligan was a natural-born raconteur who had the melodic lilting brogue of an Irish bard.
 In addition, his congeniality, out-going personality, quick wit, and natural gift of gab endeared him to Manhattan’s citizenry regardless of their political persuasion.
 Mulligan’s personality traits served him well as the most fashionable tailor and clothier in all of the English colonies.
 His shop at 23 Queen Street on Manhattan under the sign of the Golden Thimble and Shears that advertised “H. Mulligan, Clothier was visited by the highest levels of New York society and high-ranking British officers.
 Mulligan kept a plentiful supply of spirits on hand as well as tasty treats for his clientele, and often his visitors stopped by merely to chat with Mulligan while he generously refilled their glasses with the finest wines.
 He was indeed a very successful New York businessman, but he was also an American spy.
 Interestingly, Mulligan was everything a spy should not be.
 He had a flamboyant name to go with his flamboyant personality, and he was not at all coy about his preference for the American patriotic faction.
 Even though most of the top echelons of the Loyalist citizenry were aware of his patriot sympathies, they still continued to do business with Mulligan or just as often, stopped by for a drink and a chat.
-However, not everyone was enamored with Hercules Mulligan.
 With the aid of his servant Cato, Mulligan smuggled military intelligence out of the city to Washington’s headquarters.
 Once again, there are no surviving images of Hercules Mulligan that were made during his lifetime.

 James Rivington (1724-1802) The Conflicted Spy